How are Medicare plans rated?

 Star ratings are assigned at the contract level, rather than the plan level.
 Most contracts have numerous plans, but all plans under a given contract receive the same star rating.
 Some contracts do not receive star ratings, either because sufficient data are not available, or because the contract is too new.

-For 2021, the average Medicare Advantage plan with integrated Part D coverage (MA-PD) received 4.37 stars, up from 4.06 stars in 2021 (average is weighted by enrollment).
-And the average stand-alone Part D plan received 3.58 stars.
-As of 2020, more than three-quarters of all Medicare Advantage enrollees were in plans that received at least four stars.
+For 2022, the average Medicare Advantage plan with integrated Part D coverage (MA-PD) received 4.37 stars, up from 4.06 stars in 2021 (average is weighted by enrollment).
+And the average stand-alone Part D plan received 3.7 stars (up from 3.58 in 2021).
+CMS reported that approximately 90% of MA-PD enrollees are in plans that have received at least four stars for 2022.

-Which Medicare plans received 5-star ratings in 2021?
+Which Medicare plans received 5-star ratings for 2022?

-In 2021, there are a total of 28 Medicare contracts nationwide that have a 5-star rating (a significant increase from the 28 Medicare contracts that had 5-star ratings in 2021).
-Three are Medicare cost plans, and 21 are Medicare Advantage plans with integrated Part D coverage.
-The other five are stand-alone Part D plans, but they’re only available as employer group plans, and cannot be purchased by individuals (see Table A3 here for details).
+For 2022, there are a total of 87 Medicare contracts nationwide that have a 5-star rating (a significant increase from the 28 Medicare contracts that had 5-star ratings in 2021).
+Three are Medicare cost plans and 74 are Medicare Advantage plans with integrated Part D coverage.
+The other ten are stand-alone Part D plans, but they’re only available as employer group plans, and cannot be purchased by individuals (see Table A3 here for details).
 Of the 87 contracts that received five stars for 2022, there were 60 that had lower ratings in 2021.

-The following contracts have 5-star ratings for 2021 (note that plan availability is limited to only certain counties within a given state, and refers to availability for individuals to purchase on their own; many of these plans also offer an EGWP option for employers to purchase as an employer-sponsored health benefit):
+The following contracts have 5-star ratings for 2022 (note that plan availability is limited to only certain counties within a given state, and refers to availability for individuals to purchase on their own; many of these plans also offer an EGWP option for employers to purchase as an employer-sponsored health benefit):

 - Kaiser Foundation Health Plan (California)